sulfierry/loki/MLmodel/spark/README.md

 - Plot and compare the accuracy of different models using matplotlib.

 These classes are part of a larger framework designed to streamline the workflow from raw data processing to machine learning model training and evaluation, making it well-suited for projects involving large datasets and complex machine learning tasks.

+The execution sequence in the overall pipeline is as follows:
+1. **CheckBalance**: Ensures data balance and integrity.
+2. **FormatFile**: Handles data conversion and preparation for machine learning.
+3. **SparkML**: Conducts machine learning model training and evaluation.